 The history of the Appaloosa Horse traces back to ancient times.
-Leopard-spotted wild horses were found on the cave paintings of our ancestors.
+Leopard-spotted wild horses were found in the cave paintings of our ancestors.
 The first mentions of domesticated spotted equines were referred to as Ancient Greece and Persia.
-Soon after such horses were depicted in France (11th century) and England (12th century).
+There was an array of artwork depicting prehistoric horses of Indian and Spanish horse as light horse breeds.
+Soon after, such horses were depicted in France (11th century) and England (12th century).

 The Nez Perce

 The Nez Perce people were located in Oregon, Washington, and Idaho.
-They were famous for horse breeding where Appaloosa horses were engaged as well.
+They were famous for horse breeding, where Appaloosa horses were engaged as well.
 First, they got horses from the Shoshone tribe in 1730.
-Soon after they established breeding selection in 1750.
+Soon after, they established breeding selection in 1750.
 The Nez Perce horses were known for high quality.
 The equines were reported as good-looking, elegant, and sturdy.
-People were amazed by leopard-spotted horses.
-The breed was highly expensive so not everybody could afford it.
+People were amazed by the leopard-spotted Nez Perce horse.
+The breed was highly expensive, so not everybody could afford it.

 However, the peaceful time had finished by the 1860s.
 The Nez Perce people were pressured by limiting their lands.
-Some of them refused to give up their territory that led to the Nez Perce War in Idaho.
+Some of them refused to give up their territory, which led to the Nez Perce War in Idaho.
 They were fighting against the U.S. Army.
-And eventually, they had to take their livestock including equines, and flee to the Yellowstone National Park in Montana.
+And eventually, they had to take their livestock, including equines, and flee to Yellowstone National Park in Montana.

 The Postwar Period

 The Appaloosa horse grabbed the headlines in 1937.
-The history professor Francis D. Haines published an article in Western Horseman magazine.
-He described the horse breed information and urged the horse’s preservation.
+History professor Francis D. Haines published an article in Western Horseman magazine.
+He described the horse breed information and urged for the horse’s preservation.
 The article brought a strong interest in the Appaloosa horse.
-As a result, the Appaloosa Horse Club (ApHC) was founded in 1938.
-The Western Horseman magazine went on supporting the horse breed by releasing related articles.
+As a result, the Appaloosa Horse Club (ApHC) was founded in 1938 as the breed registry.
+The Western Horseman magazine went on to support the American horse breed by releasing related articles.

 The revitalization took place by crossbreeding the Appaloosa with the Arabian horse.
-Arabian horses have partaken in the breeding of a wide range of horses including the Haflinger Horse.
+Arabian horses have partaken in the breeding of a wide range of horses, including the Haflinger Horse.
 Not only the Arabian was used.
-Modern Appaloosa horses have the bloodlines of the American Quarter Horse, Thoroughbred, Standardbred, and Morgan Horses.
+Modern Appaloosa bloodlines have affected several gaited horse breeds like the American Quarter Horse, Thoroughbred, Standardbred, Morgan Horses, and other horse breeds.
 Nowadays, the Appaloosa Horse Club has registered more than 630,000 Appaloosa horses.

 Appaloosa Horse Temperament

 Appaloosa horses are known for their gentle and friendly temperament.
 They are easy-goers, thus, they are perfect for beginner riders and kids.
+It’s also a perfect stock horse that is greatly adapted to ranch work.
 The Appaloosa horse is a calm equine that can be used in hippotherapy.
 It’s a great companion for a patient who has some physical or mental issues.

 Appaloosa horses are great pets for kids too.
 They are willing to please their owner, which is a plus.
 You’ll definitely have fun with this buddy.
 The horse is perfect for children who need someone to share their secrets with.
 The bond between a man and a horse may help overcome insecurity and teach responsibility.

 The Appaloosa is a highly intelligent horse breed.
 They are easy to train and can be used by rookie equestrians.
 These are versatile equines that are quite docile.
-That’s why they can be performed in a wide array of equestrian disciplines.
+That’s why they can be performed in a wide array of English and Western riding disciplines.

 On the other hand, the Appaloosa horse can be stubborn.
 They may behave aggressively if they don’t like the way you treat them.
 But once you build a trustful relationship, you’ll get on well with your companion.